glad432/glad432.github.io/README.md

 # Python Minifier - Glad432

-Welcome to my Python Minifier - Glad432 This repository showcases my work using HTML, CSS, and JavaScript, along with the Tailwind CSS framework and Prism.js for code highlighting.
+Welcome to my Python Minifier - Glad432 This repository showcases my work using HTML, CSS, and JavaScript, along with the Tailwind CSS framework and CodeMirror for code highlighting.
 Additionally, it utilizes the python-minifier.com API to minify Python files.

 ![python minifier - glad432](https://glad432.github.io/img/favicon.png)